pyscript/pyscript/GOVERNANCE.md

 ### 3.1.
 Principles

 **3.1.1.
 Openness**.
 Participation is open to anyone who is directly and materially affected by the activity in question.
 There shall be no undue financial barriers to participation.
+In that sense, discussions should prioritize public channels (Github discussions/issues/PRs or Discord) whenever possible.

 **3.1.2.
 Balance**.
 The development process should balance the interests of Contributors and other stakeholders.
 Contributors from diverse interest categories shall be sought with the objective of achieving balance.